This page collects our specifications and relevant auxiliary material.

-We are currently using https://github.com/xmlgrrl/UMA-Specifications for our active spec development, with snapshots provided on the docs.kantarainitiative.org site.
-The UMA wiki page for the core spec now summarizes all relevant information about that spec.
+We use https://github.com/xmlgrrl/UMA-Specifications for active spec development, with snapshots provided on the docs.kantarainitiative.org site.
+The UMA wiki page for the core spec summarizes breaking and notable changes to both the core spec and other normative specs.

 The following documents still available on this wiki are considered obsolete:

-- Claims 2.0 and Simple Access Authorization Claims (obsoleted by the OpenID Connect mechanisms for requesting and providing claims)
+- Claims 2.0 and Simple Access Authorization Claims (obsoleted by Claim Profiles, itself obsolete)

 - Legal Considerations (obsoleted by Binding Obligations)